Low back pain physical therapy

-- Heel slides – lie flat on your back; slowly bend one leg at a time by sliding your heel along the floor up towards the knee of the opposite leg; repeat 10- 15 times.
+- Heel slides.
+Lie flat on your back; slowly bend one leg at a time by sliding your heel along the floor up toward the knee of the opposite leg; repeat 10 to 15 times.

-- Stabilization maneuvers – if you have access to a large aerobic ball, lie down flat on the floor and hook one leg over the ball; slowly raise the other leg and the opposite arm; lower both, then repeat ten times on each side.
+- Stabilization maneuvers.
+If you have access to a large aerobic ball, lie down flat on the floor and hook one leg over the ball; slowly raise the other leg and the opposite arm; lower both, then repeat 10 times on each side.

 If you have lower back pain, these exercises should only be performed with the supervision of a qualified professional, such as a physical therapist or doctor.